In what products does Fazer use palm oil?

 Is there a way to replace palm oil?
 Does Fazer have plans to replace palm oil?

-At Fazer we see that the best option at the moment is to support sustainable palm oil production through purchasing the RSPO-certifications.
+At Fazer we see that the best option at the moment is to support sustainable palm oil production through purchasing the certified palm oil.

 Palm oil has very good technological properties and the production process of margarines has been modified during the past years in order to avoid trans fats.
 This shift has led to an increase in use of palm oil as it is a naturally solid fat.
 As palm oil is the highest-yielding vegetable oil crop, replacing it with other vegetable oil would mean that much more land would be needed for the cultivation.
 Stopping the palm oil production would also create challenges for the people who work in the palm oil industry, who in many cases rely upon the palm oil cultivation as their source of income.